 If you leave cracks and seepage unattended in the earlier years of your tenure as a homeowner, those problems will grow worse.
 Come your fifth year of owning a home, you’ll likely be contending with water damage on a more regular basis.
 You may even find yourself regularly bailing water out of your crawl space, especially if there are cracks or splits between the joints of your crawl space and the rest of your home.

-Common Tenth-Year Problems
+Tenth-Year Problems To Watch For

-By the time you’ve been in the same home for 10 years, you may feel as though you know all the ins and outs of your property.
+By the time you’ve been living in the same home for 10 years, you may feel as though you know all the ins and outs of your property.
 If you haven’t been consistent in scheduling home inspections, however, it’s possible that minor damage in your crawl space may have gotten away from you.

 As mentioned, your crawl space has more sway over the health of your home than its size suggests.
 If you’ve left problems unattended for several years, you may start to notice significant structural damage throughout the upper levels of your home.
 Signs of exacerbated crawl space damage 10 years into your homeownership include: